-Here is more information on our opening and plenary speakers.
-This is a draft and topics are subject to change.
+Here is more information on our opening & closing and plenary speakers.

-Opening Speaker-Whitney Johnson: Bestselling Author, Exec and Performance Coach, Innovation Thinker
+Opening Speaker-Whitney Johnson: Critically Acclaimed Author, Exec and Performance Coach, Innovation Thinker

 Plenary Speaker-Jennie Antolak, MA, MCC